serai-dex/serai/docs/Getting Started.md

 # Build and Run Serai

-- Ubuntu 18.04 native or WSL2 w/ Docker (Other distributions with docker may also work)
+- Ubuntu LTS or WSL2 w/ Docker (Other distributions may also work or docker can be used)
     - Windows Guide: [https://dev.to/davidkou/running-docker-in-windows-subsystem-for-linux-wsl2-1k43](https://dev.to/davidkou/running-docker-in-windows-subsystem-for-linux-wsl2-1k43)
     - [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
 - Setup Rust & Dependencies (Assuming Linux or WSL2)